How much cash can you keep when you file bankruptcy?

 California exemption systems

 California has two distinct exemption schemes that you can choose from.
 And you have to choose one scheme or the other.

 You can’t take one exemption from one set and another exemption from the other set.

-The exemptions originally enacted in California were big on protecting homes, so we have generous homestead exemption (which gets bigger January 1, 2021) under generally applicable state law.
+The exemptions originally enacted in California were big on protecting homes, so we have generous homestead exemption (which got bigger January 1, 2023) under generally applicable state law.
 That system is found in California Code of Civil Procedure 704 and the statutes that follow it.

 California also has a second system of exemptions available only for its residents who file bankruptcy.
 These are found in CCP 703.140.

 We’re going to look closely at the California bankruptcy exemptions (CCP 703.140) on the question of how much cash you can protect.
 Here’s an online summary of these exemptions.

 Cash to start over